psx-spx/psx-spx.github.io/docs/cpuspecifications.md

               (Affects only user mode, not kernel mode) (?)
               (The bit doesn't exist in PSX ?)
   26-27 -   Not used (zero)
-  28    CU0 COP0 Enable (0=Enable only in Kernal Mode, 1=Kernel and User Mode)
+  28    CU0 COP0 Enable (0=Enable only in Kernel Mode, 1=Kernel and User Mode)
   29    CU1 COP1 Enable (0=Disable, 1=Enable) (none in PSX)
   30    CU2 COP2 Enable (0=Disable, 1=Enable) (GTE in PSX)
   31    CU3 COP3 Enable (0=Disable, 1=Enable) (none in PSX)